 The practice was visibly clean, tidy, and uncluttered.
 An infection control policy was in place, which clearly described how cleaning was to be undertaken at the premises including the treatment rooms and the general areas of the practice.
-A dentist was responsible for infection prevention and control.
+A dental nurse was responsible for infection prevention and control.
 All dental nurses were responsible for the decontamination processes.
 The practice team were responsible for the cleaning of the practice.
+In addition to the daily cleaning schedules the practice had protected time each Friday afternoon for deep cleaning.
 The practice had systems for testing and auditing the infection control procedures.